SoftTissueBiomechanicsLab/isofin/README.md

 ```
 g++ RN_3D_Trial_UATX.cpp -o Analysis_3D -O3 -fopenmp -std=c++17
 ```
 Once compiled, we will run "Analysis_3D.exe".
 It will ask us to input the name of our input file, which is "input_U_BIAX_200_Case0_1_P5_MS4.txt".
 From there, the analysis begins.
 Here we would like to note: if your first strain increment is -nan%, the paths to your input and mesh files are incorrect.
 The analysis will take some time; on our machine, it took 52 minutes with 36 cores.
 The results files were saved in "isofin/Results/Outputs/3D".
+Be sure to create the directory that will store your results, otherwise, no data will be saved.
 Next, we will turn these results files into *.vtk files and view them in ParaView.

 For our final step, we will navigate to "isofin/Matlab/Output Generation".
 Because we created an undulated network, we will use "Paraview_VTK_Generator_Line_3D_Undulated.m".
 Be sure to select the correct deformation, fiber number, Case numbers, and network parameters for your network.
 Here, we use the following:
 ```matlab